oddlama/fora-docs/features.md

 - focuses on being a tool for remote scripting and not a whole environment.
 Keeping the tool lightweight increases its maintainability and reduces the amount of details one needs to learn about it.
 If you for example need to store a secret, you can already choose from a lot of good python libraries.
 - properly deals with the dict merging vs. dict overwriting issue.
 Scripts should have the option to do both while maintaining intuitive syntax.
 - can detect variable definition conflicts.
 Imagine a host is in two group, which both define a variable `var`.
 Which definition is chosen?
-Instead, this should be an error.
+Instead of choosing arbitrarily, this should be an error.
 - reduces boilerplate operation arguments.
 When configuring services you often need to create files for a specific user with certain permissions.
 Twenty times.
 Therefore, I want to be able to temporarily change the defaults in a `with` block to reduce boilerplate and to keep my scripts readable.
-- doesn't provide interpreted remote shell commands.
-I want the equivalent of a remote `subprocess.run`, so I don't have to worry about escaping arguments but can spawn a shell when I need to.
+- doesn't interface with the remote using shell commands.
+I want the equivalent of a remote `subprocess.run`, both internally and in scripts.
+This way I don't have to worry about escaping arguments but can still spawn a shell when I need to.
 - generally reduces friction where possible.
 When I just want to write a deploy for my dotfiles, a single (and short) `deploy.py` script should be all that is needed.
 - provides useful output.
 It doesn't need to be super fancy.
 I just want to see the important information highlighted instead of a terminal-filling block of text seemingly taken from `/dev/urandom` in a yellowish tint.